Introduction to Adobe Photoshop Alternatives

 Another free graphics tool on the list is Inkscape.
 The interesting thing about Inkscape is its intelligent drawing features.
 It is a well-built application for professional uses and supports importing/exporting multiple files, customizable, and supports multiple languages.

 A browser-based software, SumoPaint is a highly capable photo editor.
-It is a light tool which is quick to load.
+It is a light tool that is quick to load.
 It has both paid and free versions for use.
 The interface includes shapes, brushes, pencils, text, cloning, etc. They are available in the toolbar.
 You can work on your saved files in the hard drive.
 Therefore, SumoPaint is a good alternative to Photoshop.